 - Voted County shows the county where you voted.

-- Voted Party shows which party’s primary you participated in during a primary election.
+- Primary Election Ballot shows which party’s primary you participated in during a primary election.
+The column will be blank for general elections.
 This does not have anything to do with who you voted for.
 That information is confidential.